EY's 'paused' split dragged into $2.7 bln London lawsuit

 EY – one of the world’s "Big Four" auditors, along with Deloitte, PwC and KPMG – appeared to confirm the pause in court filings released for a hearing at London’s High Court on Monday.

+An EY spokesperson said in a statement: "This transaction is complex and will be the roadmap for re-shaping the profession, so it is important we get this right.

+"We remain committed to the strategic rationale that underpins Project Everest (the proposed separation) and believe that a deal can and should be done."

-NMC, which sued EY last year for allegedly failing to identify that NMC’s financial statements were materially misstated between 2012 to 2018, is asking for a court order requiring EY to provide details of the potential split.
+NMC, which sued EY last year for allegedly failing to identify that NMC’s financial statements were materially misstated between 2012 to 2018, asked for a court order requiring EY to provide details of the potential split.

 Its lawyer Simon Salzedo said in court filings that NMC is concerned that the proposed separation would "reduce EY’s assets and future income", and that EY would be unable to pay $2.7 billion if NMC is successful at trial.